 The Legislature should consider whether liens are a necessary tool to ensure that deferred fees are paid.
+You can find additional information in Recommendations.

 2Commonly known as "first in time, first in right."

 4. Financial benefit of deferrals could increase in the future